realA10001986/Flux-Capacitor/Hardware.md

 ## Torr relays & co

-The CircuitSetup back board is made to fit the Torr relay replicas and accessories from [Radbench](https://www.thingiverse.com/thing:5164173)'s collection, such as cable boots, L-brackets and acrylic "light-bars".
+The CircuitSetup back board is basically suitable to fit the Torr relay replicas and accessories from [Radbench](https://www.thingiverse.com/thing:5164173)'s collection, such as L-brackets and acrylic "light-bars".

-Since I try to avoid 3D-printed parts as much as possible, I went for replicas made from brass by user [stuff565](https://www.ebay.co.uk/usr/stuff565) on ebay (he is a well known member of the Delorean Time Machine Builders scene).
-Suitable boots for the ignition cables are available [here](https://movieprops.blog/shop/) or (sometimes) from [maxthemad](https://www.ebay.co.uk/usr/maxthemad).
+Since I try to avoid 3D-printed parts as much as possible, I went for replicas made from brass by user [stuff565](https://www.ebay.co.uk/usr/stuff565) on ebay (he is a well known member of the Delorean Time Machine Builders scene, and active in the [Flux Capacitor Prop Building](https://www.facebook.com/groups/180140257458567/) group on Facebook).
+Suitable boots for the ignition cables are available [here](https://movieprops.blog/shop/).

-If you go this route, you need to enlarge the holes in CircuitSetup's back board to fit the tubes, and due to their weight, the "relays" need to be screwed onto the back board.
+If you go this route, you need to drill new or enlarge preexisting holes in CircuitSetup's back board to fit the tubes, and due to their weight, the "relays" need to be screwed onto the back board.
 The resin inside the relay replicas is fine for screws, a bit of pre-drilling is recommended.
 I used three screws per "relay".

 Also, for the brass relay replicas,
 - the L-bracket and the cable boots needs to be larger, and